Soumendra007/Hospitality-Analysis/README.md

 Calculated Column

-Our first Calculated column is to get number from week_no column of dim_date into week_number and the formula is : week_number = WEEKNUM(dim_date[date])
+Our first Calculated column is to get number from week_no column of dim_date into week_number and the formula is : week num = WEEKNUM(dim_date[date])

 Our Second Calculated column to get day_type from dim_date table.
 So, as we know in hospitality domain weekdays are Sunday to Thursday and weekends are Friday and Saturday.
-So, the formula to get day_type is : day_type = var wkd = WEEKDAY(dim_date[date]) return if(wkd>5,"Weekend","Weekday")
+So, the formula to get day_type is : day type =
+VAR wke = WEEKDAY(dim_date[date])
+RETURN
+IF(wke>5,"Weekend","Weekday")

 **MEASURES**